wvannoordt/cmf/STANDARD.md

   method selection should be implemented using an enumeration with a corresponding string function.
 - There should be no files output unless explicitly enabled or as a consequence of a crash.
 No files should be output to the current directory explicitly.
 - Avoid deallocating memory only to immediately re-allocate it, unless it is part of an isolated resizing or repartitioning operation.
+- Avoid functions with too many responibilities.
+If a function is more than 100-200 lines long, it is too big.